 7. Fill in your brows.
 Not only do your eyebrows convey character and emotion, they often mean all the difference between looking wide awake and washed out on camera.
 You may even consider using a slightly darker brow pencil if you know you’ll be photographed, since features tend to look lighter in pictures.

 9. A photo can highlight flyaways, so make sure your style is sleek.
-“A good pomade or dry oil will help, but use lightly,” Normant advises.
+“A good pomade or dry oil will help, but use lightly,” says Normant.
 “If you are afraid to use too much, spray on your hands and then lightly try to control fizz.”

 10. Look toward a light right before someone snaps your photo.
 Doing so will shrink your pupils and help you avoid red eye.